opsgenie/terraform-provider-opsgenie/website/docs/r/api_integration.html.markdown

 * `name` - (Required) Name of the integration.
 Name must be unique for each integration.

 * `type` - (Optional) Type of the integration (API, Marid, Prometheus, etc).
-The full list of options can be fetched from the [OpsGenie API](https://docs.opsgenie.com/docs/integration-api#section-list-integrations).
+The full list of options can be found [here](https://docs.opsgenie.com/docs/integration-types-to-use-with-api).

 * `allow_write_access` - (Optional) This parameter is for configuring the write access of integration.
 If write access is restricted, the integration will not be authorized to write within any domain.
 Defaults to true.